 We ran basic tests on the system to make sure it acted accordingly.
-Every bug, or obvious error, was fixed as we ran into them.
+Every bug, or obvious error, was fixed as we encountered them.
 We probably did too little testing on our solution overall, and never managed to do user testing.
 Conflicts with how we saw the catalog module working and how the customer wanted it to work resulted in a mixed design which may be simplified later.
-In the end, the solution is very usable and a viable product for our customer.
+However, it is important to note that the Catalog module was designed taking into consideration many other successful web-stores.
+In the end, our web-store is very usable, and a viable product for our customer.

 Conclusion

-We produced a functioning, viable website for our sponsor.
-Our sponsor is happy with it, though it may not end up with every suggested change he wants, and we are satisfied with our solution.
+Our sponsor wanted a solution for selling sports memorabilia online, and we produced a functioning, viable website.
+The AZMLA has received more than they asked for with our solution; though we were not able to implement every last minute change our client suggested, we are satisfied with our solution and believe the AZMLA is too.